 Vox at the NAMM show, 1965

 By the summer of 1965 Vox was doing well in America.
 The first shipments had arrived in September 1964 - the result of the arrangement undertaken by Jennings to supply Thomas Organ with $1,000,000 dollar's worth of equipment - the "Million Dollar" deal.
-A second order came in January with expectation of more to come - see this page.
+A second order came a few monbths later with expectation of more to come - see this page.
 Advertisements, competitions, and of course the high profile of the Beatles as users of Vox amplifiers, fuelled increasing interest in the range.

 At the NAMM show in July 1965, the expectation noted in November 1964 came to fruition.
 Thomas Organ ordered a further $4,000,000 dollar's worth.

-Stills from a short clip of Tom Jennings with the Warwick Electronics people, Chicago 1965.
+Stills from a short clip of Tom Jennings with the Thomas Organ people, 119 Dartford Road, February 1965 (not in the Chicago Hilton, 1965, as previously stated).
 Warwick Electronics Inc. effectively owned the Thomas Organ Company.
 The document presented to camera (with the "Warwick Electronics Inc." heading) is presumably the one the two parties signed.